 The compensation committee reviews the base salaries and annual incentive compensation levels of each of our NEOs at least annually.
-In late 2021, the compensation committee reviewed and approved management's recommendations for base salary and annual incentive compensation for 2022, consisting of base salary increases for Messrs.
-Quadracci, Staniak, Honan, and Ashworth and Ms. Kent of 3%, 46%, 16%, 2% and 15%, respectively, to align their cash compensation levels more closely to market levels for their current positions and to reflect Mr. Staniak's promotion from Vice President, Finance to Chief Financial Officer and Mr. Honan's promotion from Chief Financial Officer to Chief Operating Officer.
+In late 2023, the compensation committee reviewed and approved management's recommendations for base salary and annual incentive compensation for 2024, consisting of base salary increases for Messrs.
+Quadracci, Staniak, Honan, Ashworth and Vanderboom ranging from 3.2% to 9.5%, to align their cash compensation levels more closely to market levels for their current positions.
 In approving these base salaries, the compensation committee considered the median of comparable companies described above, but did not base its decision solely on that information.
 It also considered historical compensation levels for the NEOs' positions.

-With respect to 2022 annual cash incentive compensation, the compensation committee (and the full Board, in the case of Mr. Quadracci) decided to keep the threshold, target, and maximum annual incentive compensation opportunities for each of the NEOs the same, expressed as a percentage of base salary, as in 2021, except for Mr. Staniak whose target opportunity as a percentage of base salary increased from 50% to 70% to move his cash compensation level closer to the market level for his position as a result of his promotion to Chief Financial Officer in January 2022.
+With respect to 2024 annual cash incentive compensation, the compensation committee (and the full Board, in the case of Mr. Quadracci) decided to keep the threshold, target, and maximum annual incentive compensation opportunities for each of the NEOs the same, expressed as a percentage of base salary, as in 2023, except for Messrs.
+Quadracci and Staniak whose target opportunities as a percentage of base salary increased from 120% to 125% and 70% to 85%, respectively, to move their compensation level closer to the market level for their position.

-For the annual cash incentive compensation of our NEOs, in early 2022, the compensation committee established performance measures including the following Adjusted EBITDA threshold, target and maximum is as follows:
+For the annual cash incentive compensation of our NEOs, in early 2024, the compensation committee established performance measures, including the following Adjusted EBITDA threshold, target and maximum:

-Threshold Target Maximum \$220-230 million \$245-260 million \$275 million or more
+Threshold Target Maximum \$185 million \$220-235 million \$250 million or more

-The compensation committee also approved an additional performance measure consisting of free cash flow of at least \$55 million for 2022 that would need to be achieved for any annual cash incentive compensation to be earned.
+The compensation committee also approved an additional performance measure consisting of free cash flow of at least \$40 million for 2024 that would need to be achieved for any annual cash incentive compensation to be earned.

 The compensation committee selected these performance measures because they are among the key performance metrics used by our Board to evaluate our corporate performance.
-The compensation committee replaced the net leverage ratio threshold used in 2021 with free cash flow in 2022 due to accelerated progress made on our net leverage ratio and to focus on strategic uses of capital.
-We defined Adjusted EBITDA for purposes of the 2022 annual cash incentive plan as net earnings excluding interest expense, income tax expense, depreciation and amortization, restructuring, impairment and transaction-related charges, gains from sale and leaseback, loss on debt extinguishment, equity in earnings of unconsolidated entity and the Adjusted EBITDA for unconsolidated equity method investments (calculated in a consistent manner with the calculation for company-wide Adjusted EBITDA).
-Free cash flow is defined as net cash provided by operating activities less purchase of property, plant and equipment.
+We defined Adjusted EBITDA for purposes of the 2024 annual cash incentive plan as net earnings (loss) excluding interest expense, income tax expense, depreciation and amortization and restructuring, impairment and transaction-related charges (calculated in a consistent manner with the calculation for company-wide Adjusted EBITDA).
+Free cash flow is defined as net cash provided by operating activities less purchases of property, plant and equipment.

-The threshold, target and maximum potential payment levels are shown in the "Grants of Plan Based Awards in 2022" table below.
+The threshold, target and maximum potential payment levels are shown in the "Grants of Plan Based Awards in 2024" table below.

-For 2022, our free cash flow was \$94.3 million, better than the gating level for that measure, and our Adjusted EBITDA as calculated for purposes of our annual cash incentive plan was \$239.6 million, which was above-threshold but below the target level for that measure.
+For 2024, our free cash flow was \$56 million, better than the gating level for that measure, and our Adjusted EBITDA was \$224 million, which was at the target level for that measure.
 Free cash flow and Adjusted EBITDA are non-GAAP financial measures.
-Reconciliations to the nearest GAAP financial measures are included on pages 54-56 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, as filed with the Securities and Exchange Commission on February 27, 2023, although we also reduced Adjusted EBITDA by \$12.6 million of pension income for purposes of our annual cash incentive plan.
+Reconciliations to the nearest GAAP financial measures are included on pages 47-48 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2024, as filed with the Securities and Exchange Commission on February 21, 2025.

-In February 2023, our compensation committee recommended, and our Board approved, an above-threshold but below-target payout under our annual cash incentive plan based on the achievement of free cash flow better than the gating level and above-threshold but below-target achievement of Adjusted EBITDA, resulting in the payments to our NEOs indicated in the "Non-Equity Incentive Compensation" column of the "2022 Summary Compensation Table" below.
-Ms. Kent voluntarily left employment with the Company on February 10, 2023, and as a result, did not receive a payout under our annual cash incentive plan.
+In January 2025, our compensation committee recommended, and our Board approved, an at target payout under our annual cash incentive plan based on the achievement of free cash flow better than the gating level and the target achievement of Adjusted EBITDA, resulting in the payments to our NEOs indicated in the "Non-Equity Incentive Compensation" column of the "2024 Summary Compensation Table" below.